-- 1. Arborists reports required as part of tree removal applications not involving construction should contain: - a. assessment level (e.g., level 1, 2 or 3) and statement of assignment;

-- b. genus, species and common name and size (DBH, height and canopy width) of all trees that are the subject of the application and condition of all such trees; - c. photographs of the subject tree(s) annotated consistent with findings of the arborists report; - d. a site plan showing tree(s) on property including proximity of targets with occupancy rates; - e. photographs of the targets if appropriate. - Likelihood of structural failure from defect or death due to health. - g.
+- 1. Arborists reports required as part of tree removal applications not involving construction should contain: - a. assessment level (e.g., ISA level 1, 2 or 3) and statement of assignment; - b. genus, species and common name and size (DBH, height and canopy width) of all trees that are the subject of the application and condition of all such trees; - c. photographs of the subject tree(s) taken from multiple aspects and distances annotated consistent with findings of the arborists report; - d. a site plan showing tree(s) on property including proximity of targets with occupancy rates; - e. photographs of the targets taken from multiple aspects and distances if appropriate. - f.
+Likelihood of structural failure from defect or death due to health. - g.
 For trees proposed for removal due to hazards: A discussion of the risk assessment process executed for the subject tree(s) and conclusions based on evaluation.
 This evaluation shall be consistent with the ISA Tree Risk Assessment protocol, conducted by a Tree Risk Assessment Qualified (TRAQ) arborist. - h.
-Recommendations for risk mitigation of subject tree(s), [Move target, prune tree, remedial measures or removal]. - i.
+Recommendations for risk mitigation of subject tree(s), [Move target, prune tree, remedial measures to alleviate perceived risk, or removal]. - i.
 Description of residual risk for given recommendations, and likelihood of success following remedial measures. - j.
-Additional recommendations for re-assessment intervals. - k.
-Identify limitation of the assessment - Maintenance requirements for a two-year plant establishment period for replacement trees - m.
+Additional recommendations for re-assessment intervals.

+- k.
+Identify limitation of the assessment - I. Maintenance requirements for a two-year plant establishment period for replacement trees - m.
 Ongoing remedial requirements for remaining trees in poor health, after removal. - n.
-The report shall conclude with a recommendation as to whether, in the professional judgment of the arborist, the tree(s) should be removed or preserved. - 2.
-All Arborist reports, except those in emergency situations where the tree was removed prior to application, shall include recommendations for remedial measures to preserve the affected tree whenever possible, including but not limited to installation of cabling/bracing systems, select limb removal, proper crown reduction (not topping), root pruning, compaction mitigation within the dripline, and integrated pest management. - 3.
-Tree removal associated with construction: - a.
-All arborist reports shall be in a booklet/tree survey report form, and shall include the following: - (1) Any number of trees: - (a) All information required from an Arborist report for a tree removal permit application for health. - (b) Tree Plan showing all trees; must be consistent with site survey and development plans.
+The report shall conclude with a recommendation as to whether, in the professional judgment of the arborist, the tree(s) should be removed or preserved.